 Young & Wilson, PC, Attorneys

-Admitted to practice in New Hampshire, both state and federal courts, with focus on cases in Coos and Grafton counties.
+Now admitted to practice in New Hampshire (as well as Vermont), in both state and federal courts, with focus on cases in Coos and Grafton counties.

 President of Caledonia County Bar Association, since 2015